-Fungi is an important group of microorganisms responsible for various diseases of plants and cause a considerable loss in yield.
+Fungi are an important group of microorganisms responsible for various diseases of plants and cause a considerable loss in yield.
 Plants are the richest source of organic chemicals, which can be used as defensive weapons.
 Number of plants has been found to possess antifungal properties, which are able to control certain fungal diseases of crops.
 Effect of Boswellia serrata Roxb ex.
 Coleb., Gnidia glauca (Fresen.)
 Gilg., Ocimum americanum L., Mundulea sericea (Wild.)
-A. Chev., and Woodfordia fruticosa (L.) Kurz. extracts are tested in in vitro by poisoned food technique to know there inhibitory effect on the growth of Fusarium solani (Mart.)
-Sacc.
-Extracts of Boswellia serrata leaves were found significantly superior in inhibiting the mycelial growth 21.06 %, 26.47 % and 41.89 % of F. solani at 5 per cent, 10 per cent and 15 per cent, respectively.
-Extract of Gnidia glauca and Woodfordia fruticosa were found second best after Boswellia serrata, while extracts of Ocimum americanum and Mundulea sericea were least effective in growth inhibition as compared to other plant extracts at all the three concentrations tried.
+A. Chev., and Woodfordia fruticosa (L.) Kurz. extracts were tested in in vitro by poisoned food technique to know there inhibitory effect on the growth of Fusarium moniliforme Sheldon.
+Extracts of Boswellia serrata leaves were found significantly superior in inhibiting the mycelial growth 24.51 %, 30.42 % and 47.89 % of F. moniliforme at 5 per cent, 10 per cent and 15 per cent, respectively.
+Extract of Woodfordia fruticosa and Ocimum americanum were found second best after Boswellia serrata, while extracts of Gnidia glauca and Mundulea sericea were least effective in growth inhibition as compared to other plant extracts at all the three concentrations tried.

-Key words : Antifungal, Fusarium solani, Plant extracts and inhibition.
+Key words: Antifungal, Fusarium moniliforme, Plant extracts and inhibition

-Fungi is an important group of microorganisms responsible for various diseases of plants and cause a considerable loss in yield.
+Fungi are an important group of microorganisms responsible for various diseases of plants and cause a considerable loss in yield.
 A number of chemical fungicides are available in market for the crop protection.
 Some of them are excellent in terms of efficacy and cost benefit.
 However, their indiscriminate use has created the problems of air, soil and water pollution, development of resistance in target organisms and serious health hazards due to the toxicity of their residues.
 Efforts are being done for finding alternatives to chemical fungicides to overcome these problems.
 Plants are the richest source of organic chemicals on the earth and produce a wide variety of secondary metabolites, which can be used as defensive weapons.
 Plant extracts can be the potential alternatives to chemical agents that are hazardous to human and animal health.
 Number of plants has been found to possess antifungal properties, which are able to control certain fungal diseases of crops instead of spraying chemical fungicides.